alick/easycal/README.txt

 are persistent across browser restarts, and you don't need Internet connection to access the stored schedules.

-EasyCal struggles to be simple and smart.
+!EasyCal struggles to be simple and smart.
 Hope you will like it.

 Bug reports and feature requests are welcomed at the Issues tab(http://code.google.com/p/easycal/issues/list).